 Pounding sound, billowing smoke, and explosions in and around Pearl Harbor, Hawai'i, was the scene on December 7, 1941.
-Ships were damaged, ships were sunk, many lives were changed and many lives were lost.
+Ships were damaged, some were sunk, many lives were changed and many lives were lost.
 The episode drew the United States into World War II.

 In Pearl Harbor, on the island of O'ahu, the USS Arizona Memorial spans the sunken USS Arizona battleship and embodies both war and peace.
-It is one of several places to learn the stories about the U.S. involvement in WWII.
+It is one of several places to learn the stories about the US involvement in WWII.
 The World War II Valor in the Pacific National Monument preserves and interprets the stories of the Pacific War, from the internment of Japanese Americans to the battles in the Aleutians.

-Be one of the millions of people from around the world to visit the USS Arizona Memorial, as well as the USS Battleship Missouri (Might Mo) Memorial, the USS Bowfin submarine and the Pacific Aviation Museum Pearl Harbor.
+Be one of the millions of people from around the world to visit the USS Arizona Memorial, as well as the USS Battleship Missouri (Mighty Mo) Memorial, the USS Bowfin submarine and the Pacific Aviation Museum Pearl Harbor.

-You can be part of the annual December 7th National Pearl Harbor Remembrance Day Commemoration.
-Survivors, veterans and visitors from around the world gather to honor and remember the 2,403 service members and civilians who were killed during the Japanese attack on Pearl Harbor on December 7, 1941.
-Additionally, 1,178 people were injured in the attack, two U.S. Navy battleships (the USS Arizona and the USS Utah) were sunk and 188 aircraft were destroyed.
+Survivors, veterans, and visitors from around the world travel to Pearl Harbor to honor and remember the 2,403 service members and civilians who were killed during the attack on December 7, 1941.
+An additional 1,178 people were injured, two U.S. Navy battleships (the USS Arizona and the USS Utah) were sunk, and 188 aircraft were destroyed.